-Oklahoma Homeschool Laws
+Oklahoma Homeschooling Laws

 Although we try to keep our links up to date, state laws change regularly.
-The information at the links provided below may or may not be current.
+The information at the links provided above may or may not be current.
 Be sure to verify information with your state homeschool organization(s).

 Just the Best LiteratureEdmond

 This resource is run by a English and Shakespearean college professor.
 Free radio podcasts that discuss "only the best literature."
-This resource also allows students to submit work, comments and questions that may be...
+This resource also allows students to submit work, comments and q...

 Exodus is a Christian Resource Center which exists to equip and connect homeschooling, and school at home families, providing them with the tools and support they need to thrive in their schooling ...